 Why do DHEA levels go down?

-There is an Age-related decrease of DHEA levels.
+- Age – Your DHEA levels go down as you age.
 It is called “adrenopause”.
-By the age of 70–80 years, levels may be as low as 10%–20% of those encountered in young adults.
+By the age of 70–80 years, your level of DHEA may be as low as 10%–20% of your young age.

 - severe systemic illness

 - Weak muscles

 - Low sex drive

 - Erectile dysfunction in men

 - Vaginal dryness and pain during sex in women

 You should have your DHEA level checked by your healthcare practitioner if you suspect low DHEA level.
 It can tested in the blood or saliva.